vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 range, my subjective experience had not returned to normal, and I expect there may be further bouts of fever during the day.

+### No morning run

+Since it was raining, I couldn't go for my usual morning run.
+If it hadn't been raining and had been a bit warmer, I might have gone for a brief run and walk, but I'm not sure.

+### Further readings

 I took another normal reading at 11:03 AM (after eating) of 98.2.
 At 11:55 AM, I took another reading and got 101.1.
 I retook the reading after a minute and got 100.4.

-### No morning run

-Since it was raining, I couldn't go for my usual morning run.
-If it hadn't been raining and had been a bit warmer, I might have gone for a brief run and walk, but I'm not sure.
+I took several other readings through the afternoon/evening.
+My temperature kept fluctuating between normal and high, and the temperature reading did not closely track my subjective experience over the time period.

 ## Comparison with last time